Gustl Mollath: Defending the lawsuit

 In December 2012 Beate Lakotta, journalist for the German weekly magazine Der Spiegel covered the lawsuit and stated that there were plausible explanations for most of the claims laid out by Mollath and his defenders.
 Contrary to the argument by German daily newspaper Süddeutsche Zeitung, the medical certificate had not been the result of a conspiracy between a friend of Mollath's former wife, who worked as a receptionist in the issuing doctor's office but had been issued by the son of the owner, himself a medical practitioner.
 It had only been issued after the charges had already been pressed, but was based on entries in Mollath's medical record from 2011.
 Lakotta stated that proof for the claim that Mollath's former wife was involved in money laundering and a tax evasion scheme did not exist, as having assets abroad was not a crime.
 A labor court had overturned the extraordinary termination of her work contract.

 Regarding the quote „Alle nachprüfbaren Behauptungen haben sich als zutreffend herausgestellt" ("Every verifiable claim has turned out true"), one would have to ask what had been verifiable at all.
 This contains mainly the money transfer operations, which by themselves were not criminally liable.
 Mollath had answered any of the bank's demands asking for specific leads with the words "Ich mache doch nicht ihre Revisionsarbeit" ("I won't do your audits").
 The psychiatric examinators had not based their diagnosis on the money laundry claims, but on the "confused content" of the letters sent by Mollath.
 Mollath had linked his wife's actions to the defense industry and Rotarian.
 He was said to have pierced car tires in such a way that drivers would only notice this while driving, narrowly escaping accidents or injury.
 His involvement in these actions was proven by one of his letters addressed to one of his victims which stated the names of the other victims, accusing them of being part of the tax evasion scheme.

 The medical expert Leipziger defended his report against claims that it did not withstand the inquest of the audit report.
-In the case of delusional disorders there were often underlying truths.
+According to him, in the case of delusional disorders there were often underlying truths.